~26% of Reading & Writing · ~14 questions per test

-SAT Standard English Conventions
+Standard English Conventions Practice Questions

 Standard English Conventions questions test your command of grammar, punctuation, and sentence structure—the mechanical building blocks that make writing clear and precise.
 Unlike comprehension-based questions, these have objectively correct answers grounded in well-defined grammatical rules that you can learn systematically.

-About SAT Standard English Conventions
+About Standard English Conventions

 Standard English Conventions covers two broad categories: Sentence Boundaries (how sentences and clauses are joined and punctuated) and Form, Structure, and Sense (verb tense and agreement, pronoun agreement, modifier placement, and related grammatical conventions).
 Together, these account for roughly 26% of the Reading & Writing section, making grammar the second-largest domain alongside Information and Ideas.

 Sentence Boundaries questions test whether you can recognize and correct run-on sentences, comma splices, and sentence fragments, and whether you can deploy semicolons, colons, dashes, and subordinating conjunctions correctly to join or separate clauses.
-The Digital SAT tests these in a format where you are given a sentence with a blank and asked to choose the punctuation mark or conjunction that makes the sentence grammatically complete and logically coherent.
+The test tests these in a format where you are given a sentence with a blank and asked to choose the punctuation mark or conjunction that makes the sentence grammatically complete and logically coherent.
 Mastering this subtopic requires knowing the grammatical status of each clause (independent vs. dependent) and the punctuation rules that govern how they can be combined.

 Form, Structure, and Sense questions test a broader range of grammatical conventions.
 Verb form questions ask whether a verb is in the correct tense, mood (indicative vs. subjunctive), or voice.
 Subject-verb agreement questions ask whether the verb agrees in number with the correct subject—a skill tested using complex sentences where the actual subject is separated from the verb by intervening clauses.
 Pronoun-antecedent agreement, modifier placement, and parallel structure questions round out this subtopic.
 Because these questions require identifying the grammatical function of multiple parts of a sentence before selecting the correct form, they reward students who can parse sentence structure efficiently.